 Visible from India.
 Penumbral — Moon passes through Earth's outer shadow.
 Very subtle darkening.

 Not visible from India.
-Path crosses South America and Atlantic.
+Path crosses South America, Atlantic, and parts of Africa.

 Not visible from India.
-Longest totality of 21st century (6 min 22 sec).
-Path crosses North Africa and Middle East.
+Longest totality of 21st century (6 min 23 sec).
+Path crosses Morocco, Algeria, Tunisia, Libya, Egypt, Saudi Arabia, Yemen, Somalia.

 Annular path crosses South India (Kerala, Tamil Nadu).
 Gujarat sees partial eclipse (~20% coverage).